 Cons: Burner oxidizes.

-The Optimus Crux is our favorite small canister style backpacking stove for warm weather use.
+The Optimus Crux is a top small canister style backpacking stove for warm weather use.
 It's tiny, durable, fast, and has a very convenient case that stores the stove under a fuel canister.
-If you plan to bring a small canister stove to high elevations, opt instead for the more expensive Soto OD-1R ($70).
+If you plan to bring a small canister stove to high elevations, opt instead for the more expensive Soto Windmaster OD-1RX ($70).
 Or for $10 less you can get the larger and heavier MSR Pocket Rocket 2.
 Of these three options, we favor the Crux because of its folding stem and excellent case design.

 Our Analysis and Hands-on Test Results